SEC Enforcement Tracker — Litigation, Proceedings & AAER avatar

 • Consolidated all case-document links into a single documentUrls array (populated across every release type) and cleaned up the output schema.

-This Actor is part of the foXLabs data platform — a suite of public-data scrapers for company intelligence, procurement, financial and AI-search visibility data.
-Browse the full Actor suite and free how-to guides at data.foxlabs.com.tr.
+Part of the foXLabs data platform — official public-data company, contact, ownership, procurement, financial, regulatory & AI-search intelligence scrapers.
+Browse the full suite at data.foxlabs.com.tr.